PennTURBO/semantic-engine/docs/Semantic_Engine_Language_Guide.md

 ## Semantic Engine Language Graph Elements

 In the Semantic Engine Language, relationships are declared between Graph Elements.
 All Elements must be an Instance, a Term, or a Literal.

 For the rest of this document, Semantic Engine Language Instances will be referred to as Instances.
 Actual instances of classes will be referred to as instances.
+The basis of the distinction is that an Instance is a component of a graph pattern implemented in SPARQL, and an instance is an actual data element that is a member of a specific class.

 **Instances**